 Live Portrait Demonstration with the Zorn Colour Palette

-On the 6th of March 2018, I gave my first portrait demonstration with the Zorn colour palette at the Blaauwberg Art Society in Cape Town.
+I gave a live portrait demonstration with the Zorn colour palette at the Blaauwberg Art Society in Cape Town.
 The model was my friend Rohan and the duration of the demo was about an hour and 20 minutes.

 It was quite intense giving a demo lesson to a room full of people, especially as I was trying to create a near enough likeness of Rohan in a really short time.
 As well as speak my way through the process.